guchenghao/Notes-for-VR-Papers-and-HCI/supporting_group_discussion/some_important_concepts.md

 In fact, PBL teaching mode has advantages and disadvantages.
 When implementing this educational model, it is necessary to pay attention to strengths or weaknesses, which will achieve better results.

+   * Yung-Ling Tseng, Yann-Long Lee, Chuan-Po Wang, and Ruey-Tsuen Chang.
+2020.
+Empirical Research on PBL Teaching Method of Design Innovation Curriculum.
+In Proceedings of the 2019 2nd International Conference on Education Technology Management (ICETM 2019).
+Association for Computing Machinery, New York, NY, USA, 3–7. https://doi.org/10.1145/3375900.3375902